-- Authentication based on certificates X.509v3, pursuant to the corresponding electronic authentication policy. - Electronic signature, advanced or recognised, based on X.509v3 certificates, pursuant to the corresponding electronic signature policy. - Asymmetric or mixed encryption, based on X.509v3 certificates, pursuant to the corresponding encryption policy.
+- Authentication based on certificates X.509v3. - Electronic signature, advanced or recognised, based on certificates X.509v3. - Asymmetric or mixed encryption, based on certificates X.509v3.

 1.4.2 Prohibited certificate uses

 The certificates can only be used for the purposes for which they were issued and are subject to the established limits defined in the certification policies.